Volkswagen Jetta: Sixth generation (A6, Typ 5C6; 2010)

-The sixth-generation Volkswagen Jetta, known as the NCS (New Compact Sedan) during its development, was announced in the North American market on 16 June 2010.
+The sixth-generation Volkswagen Jetta, known as the NCS (New Compact Sedan) during its development, was announced for the North American market on 16 June 2010.
 The A6 Jetta marked the departure from being a sedan derivative of the Golf, opting for a dedicated bodywork.
 It is partly based on the PQ35 platform shared with the Golf Mk6.
-The new model was larger and less expensive to manufacture than the previous generation making the vehicle more competitive against mainstream rivals in the compact car segment as part of Volkswagen's goal of reaching sales of 800,000 units in the North American market by 2018.
-The sixth generation Volkswagen Jetta was primarily designed by Volkswagen Mexico under the supervision of Volkswagen Germany.
+The new model was larger and less expensive to manufacture than the previous generation, making the vehicle more competitive against mainstream rivals in the compact car segment, as part of Volkswagen's goal of reaching sales of 800,000 units in North America by 2018.
+The A6 Jetta was primarily designed by Volkswagen Mexico under the supervision of Volkswagen Germany.

 Volkswagen's target of increasing its North American sales removed the Jetta from the premium compact car market.
-This forced many cost-cutting measures to be made for the North American models, which included a lower quality trim material for the interior and the replacement of leather with leatherette as an optional seating upholstery.
-Leather was still available on Canadian-spec models.
+This forced many cost-cutting measures to be made for the North American models, which included a lower quality trim material for the interior and the replacement of leather with leatherette as an optional seating upholstery (leather was still available on Canadian-spec models).
 The North American version also lost the multi-link rear suspension of the previous generation.
 The turbo hybrid version was unveiled in January 2012 at the North American International Auto Show, and was discontinued in 2016.

 This is the latest generation to be offered in Europe.